plausible/analytics/HOSTING.md

 ### Database

 Plausible uses [postgresql as database](https://www.tutorialspoint.com/postgresql/postgresql_environment.htm) for storing all the user-data.
-Use the following the variables to configure it.
+Use the following variables to configure it.

 - DATABASE_URL (*String*)
     - The repo Url as dictated [here](https://hexdocs.pm/ecto/Ecto.Repo.html#module-urls)